travelingdoodle/FoodForCause/README.md

 ## __Requirements / Need to Implement__
 * Authentication
-    * Incorporate Authentication
+    * Reestablish Authentication (Disabled for ease of Presentation)
 * Testing / Library
     * Using JEST (REG)
+* Calculate remaining time until items expire
+* Allow users to reserve a certain amount (lbs.) of an item
 ## __ISSUES WITH DESIGN__
+* These issues seem to stem from the way that the info is centered on the top image.
+    * Possible solution: Make the  `FoodForCause` text at the top a permanent part of the img, or fixed position, and then have the rest of the stuff centered in the remaining space. __(Thoughts, Meg?)__
     * add.html
         * top of page is cut off, can't see 'food for cause' title
     * available.html
         * The papge starts further down than 'view.html' ... maybe an extra div?
-* Currently working on applying styling to login.html (default page for now)

 * __Update README__
     * Project Explanation
     * Problem / Target Consumer / Solution / How it works
+    * __I'm happy with this right now, how about you guys?__

 * __Final Steps__
     * Deploy on Heroku (When we have a stable build)